In unfamiliar terrain, a map and compass are the best tools for keeping your bearings.

 #1.
 To use a map and compass

-Before you start your hike, take a look at the map of the area and orient yourself to it.
+Before you start your hike, please take a look at the map of the area and orient yourself to it.

 Pay attention to landmarks that you will be able to see along the way so that you can check your progress on the map.

 If you do get lost, stop and take out your compass.